retueZe/rx-reader/README.md

     return new Success({name, value})
 }

-// you may enter tour input here to see the reaction const INPUT = '  First  :  some value  \r\n  Second  :another value\r\n'
+// you may enter your input here to see the reaction const INPUT = '  First  :  some value  \r\n  Second  :another value\r\n'

 const buffer = new IoBuffer('text')